Contactless Transactions

 03 Conclusion

-The project was successfully rolled out to the target audience and helped a specific community interact with equipment which was retrofitted with minimal effort and allowed them to receive the products without making physical contact.
+The system was rolled out successfully to its target audience.
+It let a specific community interact with equipment that had been retrofitted with minimal effort, and receive the products they needed without making any physical contact.

 AndAnotherDay